 Exam skills will be developed throughout the course so that pupils are fully prepared for the type of questions they will be required to answer.
 Biblical teaching on the various beliefs and issues is examined throughout the course, so it would be helpful for pupils to have access to a Bible and a YouCat (youth catechism) or Catechism at home, however pupils can also access these resources online.
-A range of teaching and learning strategies are employed including practice exam questions, use of ICT (interactive whiteboards, Internet research, computer software), collaborative learning in pairs and groups, individual research, discussion and debate.
+A range of teaching and learning strategies are employed including practice exam questions, collaborative learning in pairs and groups, individual research, discussion and debate.